Updated: Aug 9

 On April 9th, 2013 around 5:00 my heart decided to have what was categorized as an "electrical failure".
 I was in ICU for about 24 hours trying to get it under control.

-In August of 2020, my heart stopped, I fell and fractured my nose.
-The fall also created a sever cerebral injury.
+In August of 2020, my heart stopped, I fell, and fractured my nose.
+The fall also created a traumatic subdural hematoma.
 Two weeks later, there was a repeated incident.
 I was given a 30% chance of surviving the next 6 weeks.

 One may ask why am I sharing this.
 Sometimes it is a kind word that helps someone else get through their day or a story like this one that gives someone else the notion that they too can recover and move on.